 - Press Enter

-However, if you use Scheduled Maintenance and it clashes with when you are working, it can result into Windows Module Installer Worker High Disk usage.
+However, if you use Scheduled Maintenance and it clashes with when you are working, it can result in Windows Module Installer Worker High Disk Usage.
 Therefore, you need to verify if your PC is under scheduled maintenance.
 Here are the steps you need to follow:

 - Open the Control Panel